sajjadGG/book-python/functions-basic/index.rst

 More advanced topics
 ====================
-.. note:: The topic will be continued in Intermediate and Advanced part of the book
+.. note:: The topic will be continued in :ref:`Advanced Functions` chapter

 Assignments